greencardamom/BooksAndWriters/README.md

 This repository contains two distinct elements:

-	1. An archive of the Books and Writers website in "Books and Writers.zip" and browsabe at https://greencardamom.github.io/BooksAndWriters
+	1. An archive of the Books and Writers website (Books_and_Writers.zip)

 	2. Source code to update Wikipedia using AutoWikiBrowser (AWB)

 The project website is [here](https://en.wikipedia.org/wiki/User:Green_Cardamom/kirjasto.sci.fi).

+The site is browsable [here](https://greencardamom.github.io/BooksAndWriters).

 ### Steps for archiving